TeresaHornsby/Fun-Projects/README.md

 # Fun-Projects
-A few of my data cleaning, visualizations and machine learning projects
+A few of my data cleaning, visualizations, and machine learning projects